Wishartlab-openscience/biotransformer-apis/README.md

 # biotransformer-apis
-Provide APIs to facilitate the integration of various libraries into BioTransformer.
+A library that provides APIs to facilitate the integration of various libraries into BioTransformer.